Privacy Notice

 We share your contact details or personal information securely with other organisations, for projects that you have agreed to be part of, including:

-• Thriva, a healthcare company which does COVID-19 antibody tests (these results will be deposited in pseudonymised format with trusted research environments, including the UK LLC and the UK Data Service).
-We will notify Public Health England of all results from all UK nations and Public Health England may in turn provide these results to equivalent bodies in Scotland, Wales, and Northern Ireland.
+• Thriva, a healthcare company which did the COVID-19 antibody tests (these results were deposited in pseudonymised format with trusted research environments, including the UK LLC and the UK Data Service).
+We notified Public Health England of all results from all UK nations and Public Health England may in turn provide these results to equivalent bodies in Scotland, Wales, and Northern Ireland.

 • Video-conferencing companies whose software we use where we cannot do in person surveys due to COVID-19.